dotnet/AspNetDocs/aspnet/mvc/overview/older-versions-1/getting-started-with-mvc/getting-started-with-mvc-part3.md

 uid: mvc/overview/older-versions-1/getting-started-with-mvc/getting-started-with-mvc-part3
 title: "Adding a View | Microsoft Docs - How to use a View template file to cleanly encapsulate generating HTML responses back to a client"
 author: shanselman
 description: "This is a beginner tutorial that introduces the basics of ASP.NET MVC.
-Create a simple web application that reads and writes from a database." ms.author: riande ms.date: 08/14/2010 ms.assetid: e8f1515c-c277-47ff-a23e-224118f13f02
+Create a simple web application that reads and writes from a database.
+(3 of 8)" ms.author: riande ms.date: 08/14/2010 ms.assetid: e8f1515c-c277-47ff-a23e-224118f13f02